18F/guides/CONTRIBUTING.md

   ```

 - **Using a USWDS icon**
-  The Handbook is built on [USWDS](https://designsystem.digital.gov/) 3.
+  The 18F Approaches is built on [USWDS](https://designsystem.digital.gov/) 3.
 As a
   result, it includes USWDS's icons.
 To make it easier to access the icons, you
   can use the `{{ "{% uswds_icon %}" }}` short code: